The general idea: a cylindrical holder / heatsink for a 1 W LED on the end of a tube clamped in a Tour Easy fairing mount, much like a flashlight.

 Even without a lens and blinkiness, it’s attention-getting!

-3 thoughts on “Running Light: 1 W LED Heatsink”
+3 responses to “Running Light: 1 W LED Heatsink”